 Hundreds of firefighters, family members and community volunteers have helped to create the department we have today.
 These brave men, who did so much with so little, forged a path for today’s modern firefighting force.

 From those humble beginnings the department has flourished over the past fifty-plus years.
 Although the fire service of today is ever changing, our purpose remains the same as it has forever; to save lives and protect property.

 Brooklyn Park fire chiefs

-Left to right: Jim Driste, Ken Prillaman (current fire chief), Orris Aldrich (first fire chief, also pictured in the top photo in background), and Steve Schmidt.
+Left to right: Jim Driste, Ken Prillaman (former fire chief), Orris Aldrich (first fire chief, also pictured in the top photo in background), and Steve Schmidt.

 Lyle Robinson is pictured in the bottom photo in the background.

 They represent our past history, as well as our history in the making.